bkantwi/bkantwi/ReadMe.md

 # 💫 About Me:
 ⚒️ I'm a Software Engineer and a Data Scientist<br>🤼‍♀️ Ready to collaborate <br>🎯 My goal is very simple.
-I am going to create the platform that brings all students together online.<br>
+I am going to create the platform that brings all students together online.<br>Ask me about PHP, Laravel, Flutter, Python

 ## 🌐 Socials: